pdjingle/ResturGener/README.md

 * User goes to this site: https://cors-anywhere.herokuapp.com/ and requests temporary access via the button.
 * When the user searches a location, a mile radius, the minimum rating, and the maximum price level, they are given a random restaurant that fits that criteria.
     * User also has an optional "Bar" option if they want their restaurant to have a bar.
     * A button is created for the randomly generated restaurant, which is appended to the "Previous Searches" section.
+Previous searches is maxed out at 5 previously searched restaurants.
+        * There is a clear button for users to clear the previous searches.
 * A modal appears with the restaurant name, icon, address, and current rating.
-Users have the option of adding the restaurant to their "Favorites" list.
 User also has the option fo text the information to them by putting in their phone number.
-* When the "Yes.
-Add as a favorite." button is clicked, a button for the restaurant appears in the Favorites section.
 * User can click the X in the top right corner of the modal to leave it and start a new search.
 * When viewing on smaller screens, the site becomes a long column rather than a row.
 See screenshot below.
     * Clicking on any of the subheaders will take the user to those sections.